Deploying EFF's Certbot in AWS Lambda26 Jan 2018 | 10 minute read

 At this point you should be able to deploy the lambda function using this IAM role and run it manually.
 Make sure to increase the timeout of the function from the default 3 seconds - it usually completes in about 60 seconds but my configuration uses 300 (the max allowed) just for good measure.

 Creating a CloudWatch timer

-schedule_expression (when should it run), and then create a rule target specifying the lambda function’s ARN.
+- create a rule target (what should run) specifying the lambda function’s ARN

 This entire website is powered by Terraform so I’ve pasted my terraform config for it below, but it’s also very straightforward to do it from either the AWS console or cli.